51r/TF-modules-aws/README.md

-# Terraform AWS Module creating 2 Ubuntu instances in different aws regions.
+# Terraform AWS Module creating 2 Ubuntu instances in different AWS regions.
 This is a terraform module to demonstrate the passing provider configurations to child modules.

 The module will create 2 Ubuntu instances in two different regions.
 The region configurations are defined in the root module.